Cal Girls Basketball Camp

 Camp Director Lindsay Gottlieb

-In five short years as the head coach at California, Lindsay Gottlieb has shown the ability to find the perfect balance in Berkeley by taking the program to unprecedented heights since being hired on April 25, 2011.View Lindsay Gottlieb's Bio ⟩
+Lindsay Gottlieb has shown the ability to find the perfect balance.
+In the last five years as the head coach at California, she has taken the program to unprecedented heights since being hired on April 25, 2011.View Lindsay Gottlieb's Bio ⟩

 Many coaches struggle to find the right balance between success on the court and success in the classroom while empowering student-athletes to enjoy their experiences and letting their individual personalities shine.